 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Robinhood offers clients Stock Trading and Options Trading while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 When it comes to mutual funds, Robinhood trails Charles Schwab by 5,846 total mutual funds, with Charles Schwab offering 5846 and Robinhood offering 0.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Neither broker offers virtual trading.
 For mobile trading, Charles Schwab and Robinhood both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Robinhood offers customers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Robinhood came up with none of these.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while Robinhood offers none of these.

 Overall, between Charles Schwab and Robinhood, Charles Schwab is the winner.